Physician Assistant (PHAS)

 PHAS 6025.
 Pediatric Clinical Rotation.
 (4 Credits)

-This Pediatric clinical rotation will provide application of knowledge and skills from the didactic year to the evaluation and management of pediatric patients with diseases and conditions that occur in the practice of pediatrics, to include acute, chronic and preventive medicine encounters with patient education in health promotion and disease prevention.
+This Pediatric clinical rotation will provide application of knowledge and skills from the didactic year to the evaluation and management of pediatric patients with diseases and conditions that occur in the practice of pediatrics, to include acute and preventive medicine encounters with patient education in health promotion and disease prevention.
 Medical care will be provided to pediatric patients, including infants, children, and adolescents.

 PHAS 6030.
 Behavioral Medicine Clinical Rotation.
 (4 Credits)